twardoch/varfonts-ofl/README.md

 ### License

 The fonts are licensed under the [SIL Open Font License version 1.1](./fonts.LICENSE).
 The tools and other content are licensed under the [Apache License version 2.0](./other.LICENSE).

+Copyright © 2016 by [Adam Twardoch](https://github.com/twardoch/) and the original authors.